 In India, the practice of FGM is prevalent in the Bohra community, but quite surprisingly, there is absolutely no official recognition or data about the prevalence of FGM in India!

 Masooma’s work, thus, doesn’t end in spreading awareness and campaigning against this practice.
 She and her team have been fighting a relentless battle in getting official recognition of the fact that FGM happens in India, as well as getting policies implemented to ban FGM in India.

 Masooma, could you please tell us about your work in ending FGM in India?

-The objective of the organization that I built, ‘We Speak Out’ is ending Female genital Mutilation (FGM) in India.
+The objective of the organization that I built, ‘We Speak Out’ is to end Female genital Mutilation (FGM) in India.
 This is an organization of survivors – those who have been subjected to FGM are part of this movement to end this brutal practice in our community.